eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Issue type: bug/info
 Issue link: https://github.com/eclipse/codewind/issues/309
 -->
-## Codewind cannot access Tekton Dashboard URL
+## Codewind cannot access the Tekton Dashboard URL

-If you install Codewind before you install Tekton, Codewind cannot access the Tekton dashboard URL.
+If you install Codewind before you install Tekton, Codewind cannot access the Tekton Dashboard URL.
 In the logs, you see the following error message:

 ```
-[Error] getTektonDashboardList: response.statusCode=500
+Tekton Dashboard does not appear to be installed on this cluster.
+Please install Tekton Dashboard on your cluster, and restart your Codewind Che workspace.
 ```

 These steps reproduce the issue: